tristanbatchler/tbat.me/_posts/2022-12-20-deploying-your-godot-python-mmo-to-production.md

 For those following along with AWS, the first thing we need to do is create an account.
 You can do this by going to [https://aws.amazon.com/](https://aws.amazon.com/) and clicking the **Create an AWS Account** button.
 ![Create an AWS Account](/assets/css/images/posts/2022/12/20/deploying-your-godot-python-mmo-to-production/aws-signup.png)

-You will then taken to a **Sign in** page, but you can ignore this and click the **Create a new AWS account** button at the bottom instead.
+You will then be taken to a **Sign in** page, but you can ignore this and click the **Create a new AWS account** button at the bottom instead.
 ![Create a new AWS account](/assets/css/images/posts/2022/12/20/deploying-your-godot-python-mmo-to-production/aws-signup-2.png)

 Here you will be asked a **Root user email address** and choose an **AWS account name**.
 You can enter whatever you want here, but I would recommend using your email address as the account name as this will make it easier to find your account later on.
 Then click the **Verify email address** button.